User manual

 certspath

-Directory where the server certificate is stored.
+Directory where server certificates are stored.
 The directory must contain the PEM-formatted files cert.pem and key.pem.
 Defaults to .certs.

 modulespath [path…]